-When you visit the Roman Forum, you’ll have the chance to walk on footsteps of Roman emperors, between the ruins of several ancient government buildings.
+When you visit the Roman Forum, you’ll have the chance to walk in the footsteps of Roman emperors, between the ruins of several ancient government buildings.

-The tickets purchase to the forum, allow you visiting the Palatine Hill as well.
+The tickets purchased to the forum, allow you to visit Palatine Hill as well.
 This is one of Rome’s 7 hills.
 It’s really worth hiking up there for an exquisite panoramic view!

 Entrance and fees